Modelling Gossip Interactions in Open Multi-Agent Systems: Evolution of the descriptors as an ODE

-Proposition~\ref{prop:tools:DescriptorsEvolution:ode} depicts a flow equation describing the evolution of the contribution of one given state of $n(t)$ to that of $\E X~=~\sum_{j\in\N}X_j\pi_j$.
-Considering the simple case where $X(t)=1$, it follows that \eqref{eq:prop:tools:DescriptorsEvolution:ode} reduces to simple Markov transitions between the states of $n(t)$.
-The random process $X(t)$ can be considered as some weight distribution assigned to the states of $n(t)$ whose evolution is linked to the flow that governs that of $n(t)$.
+\begin{remark} Proposition~\ref{prop:tools:DescriptorsEvolution:ode:Kolmogorov} describes, as a flow equation, how the evolution of a given state of $n(t)$ contributes to that of $\E [f(S(t))]=\sum_{j\in\N}F_j(t)\pi_j(t)$.
+Consider for instance the simple case where $f(S(t))=1$, then \eqref{eq:prop:tools:DescriptorsEvolution:ode:Kolmogorov} reduces to simple Markov transitions between the states of $n(t)$.
+Hence, $f(S(t))$ can be seen as some weight distribution on the different states of $n(t)$, whose evolution is conditioned by that of $n(t)$. \end{remark}

-In the context of this paper, $n(t)$ is the size of the system that evolves as a Markov process, and the weight distribution $X(t)$ is some quantity that evolves accordingly (\textit{e.g.}, the descriptors).
-Proposition~\ref{prop:tools:DescriptorsEvolution:ode} will be used to describe how the descriptors behave accordingly with a given size of the system, and will allow us to derive their global evolution with the time.